 The sheet sections are recorded as a named range when we choose a specific portion of that sheet as the print area.
 We would lose the print area if we ran the macros which we have shown in the previous examples.
 As a result, we should first verify the names of each named range in the cycle before eliminating them to avoid problems.
 Thankfully, the name of every named range from within the portion is “Print Area,” making it simple to recognize these unique name ranges.
 Just follow these simple steps.

-- At first, bring the code module like before and paste the following script into it.
+- First, bring the code module like before and paste the following script into it.

 - Accordingly, execute the code and see the result below.